marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   The ``longjmp`` -like counterpart of such function, if any, might need to be marked with the :gcc-attr:`noreturn` attribute.

-.. index:: section function attribute

-.. index:: functions in arbitrary sections
+.. index:: section function attribute, functions in arbitrary sections

 .. gcc-attr:: section ("section-name")